M365 physical records management capabilities, plus top considerations & FAQ about managing physical records in the Cloud.

 I hope that I have been able to answer some of the questions or concerns you might have about Physical Records in the Cloud in this post.
 If you did not have a chance to watch my CollabCast you can access the free recording here:

 Want to learn more about general records management compliance in M365?
-We've got a free on-demand webinar on that, too!
+We've got a comparison chart of all the RM features in Microsoft 365 and a free on-demand webinar on that, too!
 You can also contact us with your questions, and see more about Physical Records in Collabspace from other articles on our blog.